veekaybee/veekaybee.github.io/content/blog/2025-01-22-jetstream.md

 # Final Reflections

 This app was so much fun to develop and I learned an enormous amount of stuff.
 Small, self-contained apps are a joy, and especially when there's a front-end component where you have a self-reinforcing feedback loop.
-Since us machine learning engineers work at what a friend called "the backe-end of the backend", we don't often get to experience UI changes, and seeing through something end-to-end was a joy.
+Since us machine learning engineers work at what a friend called "the back-end of the backend", we don't often get to experience UI changes, and seeing through something end-to-end was a joy.

 There were points of friction: It was definitely frustrating getting up and going with a whole new language and tech stack, but once I got back into the flow, it was great.

 As always, the hardest part of this project, as with any project, was understanding the data model and the business logic, and parsing out those objects correctly.
-The second-hardest was algining elements in CSS.
+The second-hardest was aligning elements in CSS.

 I'd love to get to a point [where the app can surface Trending GitHub repos.](https://github.com/veekaybee/gitfeed/issues/9).
-And mabye [add some unit tests.](https://github.com/veekaybee/gitfeed/issues/12)
+And maybe [add some unit tests.](https://github.com/veekaybee/gitfeed/issues/12)

 Upon writing this, I realized I have like three other posts I want to write about this process, so I'll leave this as-is for now.